soyuka/IPCEE/README.md

 ```

 Here, Temptation would be to send the full Error object but `JSON.stringify(new Error('test')`) will return `'{}'`.

+Note, I made a js to string proof of concept [here](https://github.com/soyuka/eviluation), it could work in some cases.

 ## Native IPC features